 The AS cohort index date is the first date on which both the AS diagnosis code (from a rheumatologist visit) criterion has been met and the patient has had 6 months of continuous medical + pharmacy coverage.
 This definition will therefore encompass AS patients with both incident and prevalent disease.

 Exposure index date is the first date of a new prescription or administration for an AS treatment in the pharmacy or procedure data after the AS cohort eligibility date.
 New use is defined as no exposure of each specific drug using all available data.
 Those on no treatment on the AS cohort eligibility date, or only receiving NSAIDs, will contribute to the No AS exposure cohort and their exposure index date will be the same as their AS index date.
 Patients who are prevalent users of a DMARD or biologic drug on the AS cohort index date will not contribute person time to the specific DMARD or biologic drug in the Aim II analysis but could contribute to other DMARD or biologic drug use if they subsequently initiate a new DMARD or biologic.
 AS patients may therefore have zero, one or more than one treatment index date.
+It is possible that the AS cohort cohort eligibility date and the first AS exposure episode date occur on the same calendar day.

 Identify which methodological techniques are utilized if applicable; eg., for case-control studies include sub headers such as Case Definition, Case Ascertainment, Definition of Controls, Exposure Assessment, Confounding Factors and Effect Modifiers; matching of patients for cohort studies.